platformista/postgraphile/README.md

 $ platform sql < /path/to/dump.sql
 ```

-NOTE: make sure the dump does not create the database is a schema other than `public`.
+NOTE: make sure the dump does not create the database in a schema other than `public`.

 ### SSH into the project